The best hiking gloves 2023: gloves and mitts to keep your digits warm

 -

 These technical, highly dextrous gloves are designed with performance in mind, offering superior warmth and wind protection combining Gore-Tex Infinium Windstopper technology with a fleece lining and leather palm.
-They boast great finger flexibility and precision when fastening boots, adjusting bindings and handling poles.
-Moisture-wicking technology keeps your hands dry when you're powering uphill and superior wind-protection has you covered on the downhill.
+Our expert tester found that they "boast great finger flexibility and precision when fastening boots, adjusting bindings and handling poles".
+We found that the moisture-wicking technology kept our hands dry when powering uphill and superior wind-protection had us covered on the downhill.
 The snug fit keeps the wind out and is enhanced by the adjustable wrist strap.

 Read our full Rab Khroma Tour Infinium Gloves review